vankor/self-driving-car/CarND-MPC-Control-Project/README.md

 Polyfit and polyeval functions were being used to find coefficients from given waypoints.

 ## Model Predictive Control with Latency
-Latency problem was solved using actuator values for more previous steps (current step - 2).
+Latency problem was solved using actuator values from more previous steps (current step - 2).

 ---